AmoghJuloori/AmoghJuloori.github.io/projects/_posts/2022-12-15-Position-and-Velocity-Control-of-a-6-DOF-AUV.md

 1. 6-DoF Modelling and Control of a Remotely Operated Vehicle by Chu-Jou Wu, B.Eng.
 (Electrical) Academic Supervisor: Assoc Prof. Karl Sammut Engineering Discipline College of Science and Engineering Flinders University July, 2018.

 2. Lum, C. (2019).
 Introduction to Linear Quadratic Regulator (LQR) Control.
 Retrieved from YouTube: https://www.youtube.com/watch?v=wEevt2a4SKI&t=4689

+This post is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1) by the author.